372groupproject/milestones-team4-madisonridley-sbryant1/code/Final Milestone/README.txt

 The comments in numbers_generator.java specify what to do, make sure that when you run the Final_Project program, that the numbers txt file is located in the same directory.

-Check the README in the root directory for how to compile and run icon programs, if necessary.
+Check the README in the code folder for how to compile and run icon programs, if necessary.